VenkateshShanbhag/iiot-hybrid-with-mongodb-confluent/README.md

 *./docker/3_create_topic_connectors_command.sh*

 It -
-- creates iiot.simulated topic on the connect
+- creates iiot.simulated topic on the connect service
-- starts a replicator on replicator service
+- starts a replicator connector on the replicator service
 - starts a datagen connector to populate simulated data to iiot.simulate topic.

 8. Create Atlas connector in Confluent cloud